bigcausallab/bigMICE/README.md

 ## Installation

-To install bigMICE from GitHub, use the following command in R:
+To install bigMICE from GitHub, use the following commands in R:

 ```r
 # Install devtools if not already installed